Awards & Associations

 Are Millennials the riskiest drivers?
-A new study seems to think so!
+A new study seems to think teen drivers cause a lot of accidents!
 The study conducted by the AAA Foundation for Traffic Safety asked drivers to self-report whether they had engaged in speeding, red light running, or texting in the last 30 days alone.
 Drivers between the ages of 19 and 24 had the highest percentage of engaging in these risky behaviors.
 In fact, 88% of Millennial drivers engaged in these types of driving behaviors.
 The next riskiest group were drivers aged 25 to 39.

 While this might not surprise anyone, it might surprise you to learn that drivers between the ages of 60 and 74 engaged in these types of risky driving behaviors at a rate of 67% – higher than many people believed.

 Distracted driving has increased the likelihood of drivers engaging in various types of risky driving.
 When drivers are distracted, they run red lights, speed, and engage in other types of traffic violations that increase the risk of accidents.
 Unfortunately, the distractions only seem to be getting worse, as more and more vehicles come equipped with navigation systems and in-vehicle infotainment systems.

 Another reason risky driving has increased among all age groups is the opioid crisis in the country.
 The Washington Post reported that in 2015, drugged driving fatalities outnumbered drunk driving fatalities for the first time ever.
 In the two decades between 1995 and 2015, the number of fatally injured drivers with prescription opioids in their body increased 7x!